About Matt LeBlanc

 I started selling my paintings to friends, and word began to spread.
 Within five years of first picking up the brush and palette and nearly killing myself with two full-time jobs, the art job won over, and I officially became Matt LeBlanc, Full-time Artist.

 Another thing I believe is that you’ve got to think of yourself as a brand.
 I’ve done some pretty innovative marketing and branding promotions in my time as an artist.
 I’m not afraid to take chances, but my daring is also based on giving my clients what they want.
-By moving beyond the traditional route to success, I’ve not only created a following, but also an actual fan base — with over 25,000 people.
+By moving beyond the traditional route to success, I’ve not only created a following, but also an actual fan base — with over 50,000 people over different social platforms.
 My art is instantly recognizable in homes and offices locally and has appeared on home decorating shows nationally on the HGTV channel.
 Well known people like designer Debbie Travis and a couple of Dragons from the popular CBC TV show Dragon’s Den own pieces of my art as well.

 I think I work almost as hard at branding myself as I do at painting.
-In 2012 I was honoured to receive an Excellence in Innovation award from the Greater Moncton Chamber of Commerce and the prestigious Paul Harris Award from the Dieppe Rotary Club.
+A few years ago, I was honoured to receive an Excellence in Innovation award from the Greater Moncton Chamber of Commerce and the prestigious Paul Harris Award from the Dieppe Rotary Club.

 One of my key branding platforms is taking customized art commissions.
 I visit the homes of my clients, or ask for photos of the space that the painting will be placed.
 Then I take into consideration the buyer’s personal style, colour preferences, and even style preferences.
 Each commission becomes a statement not only of my creativity, but also of the buyer’s personality and taste.